Approval to teach

 The NSW Department of Education is the largest education system in Australia, with a range of employment opportunities available for qualified teachers.

-Whether you are a new graduate or experienced teacher seeking employment in any NSW public school, you will first need to successfully meet the department’s requirements for approval to teach.
+Whether you are a pre-service or experienced teacher seeking employment in NSW public schools, you will need to successfully meet the department’s requirements for approval to teach.

-Before you start your application for approval to teach, you will need to receive your NSW Working with Children Check clearance from the NSW Office of the Children’s Guardian and apply for and gain accreditation from the NSW Education Standards Authority (NESA).
+Before you start your approval to teach application, you will need a NSW Working with Children Check clearance from the NSW Office of the Children’s Guardian and apply for and gain accreditation from the NSW Education Standards Authority (NESA).

 To find specific steps you need to follow to gain approval to teach select your pathway below.

-- A graduate who commenced my teacher education course prior to 2019 (including graduates from NSW, interstate and overseas)
+- Pre-service teachers who commenced a teacher education course prior to 2019 (including NSW, interstate and overseas students and graduates)

-- A graduate who commenced my teacher education course from January 2019 and beyond (including graduates from NSW, interstate and overseas)
+- Pre-service teachers who commenced a teacher education course from January 2019 onwards (including NSW, interstate and overseas students and graduates)

-- An experienced NSW public school teacher returning after a break from service
+- Experienced NSW public school teachers returning after a break from service

 Read the FAQs